JamesRiversTech/JamesRiversTech/README.md

 - 👋 Hi, I’m @JamesRiversTech
-- 👀 I’m interested in --> Cyber Security and Computer Science
+- 👀 I’m interested in --> Cyber Security and Exploit Development
-- 🌱 I’m currently learning --> python and html
+- 🌱 I’m currently learning --> python and bash
 - 📫 How to reach me --> JamesRivers.tech

 <!---